Henrietta Lacks Family Compensation Lawsuit

 Historic Racial Injustice in the U.S. Medical System

-The Henrietta Lacks family lawsuit filed against Thermo Fisher Scientific claims that the treatment of Lacks and historic treatment of African Americans in the medical system has resulted in massive financial gains for the pharmaceutical industry and medical system.
+The Henrietta Lacks family claims that the treatment of Lacks and the historic treatment of African Americans in the medical system has resulted in massive financial gains for the pharmaceutical industry and medical system.

 The family and representatives have claimed that Henrietta Lacks HeLa Cell developments are an example of injustice the African American community has been subject, with to decades of medical mistreatment and experimentation.
 Often this has included dangerous, involuntary, and non-therapeutic experimentation which has been practiced and documented since 19th century.